thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 subsets with single items are all the black ones.
 Of course, for our game, we need to generate a much larger grid (e.g. 128 x 128), which will result in a number of larger subsets at the beginning of the returned array.
-However, for our map qualification/playability test, we’re really only interested in the very first (and therefore largest) set.
+However, for our map qualification/playability test, we're really only interested in the very first (and therefore largest) set.
 Our check simply is:

 ```ts